Introduction to Test-Driven Development

 The main benefits of Test-Driven Development are a significant decrease in defect rates and better bug detection in the development stage.

 After we know how much the benefits of TDD.
 I will show you the example of the test code and the code that I test for my PPL course.
+For a little information, my project is a web app that will bridge farmers and buyer.
+My app also can give farmers some insight article and farmers can ask directly to the professional staff available.

 Below is my test code for the signup (in this case the user is a farmer) and login function to the system.
 The basic idea of testing a program is you have to test the program output, is it correct the way you want it or is there any program detected by the test?